• Skip to primary navigation

 My waffles aren’t as thin as those in the pictures, I need to know where to find this waffle maker!
 And another picture of the soup.
 So good!

-So, if you’re ready to try it (and you should), here’s how you do it.
+So, if you’re ready to try this perfect German pumpkin soup (and you should), here’s how you do it.

 Print